 Ultimately, the course will help you build and lead innovative military organizations in the future.
-In addition to theoretical readings, the course contains numerous historical case studies, which cover a wide variety of innovation models-including state-led R&D efforts to develop radar networks and computers, wartime innovation in World War II, DARPA's turbulent efforts to usher in a disruptive future, and the Silicon Valley startup scene.
+In addition to theoretical readings, the course contains numerous historical case studies, which cover a wide variety of innovation models-including state-led R&D efforts to develop radar networks and computers, wartime innovation in World War II, and the Silicon

+Valley startup scene.
 Even the theoretical readings are intended to provoke deep thought about leading innovative organizations.
 What does it mean to build an innovative organization?
 How should it be structured?
 What personnel systems does it require?
 How much should a commander resource proven technologies, and how much should she resource risky experiments?
 Why do some militaries successfully innovate, while others fail?